lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/carRentalSystem/README.md

 ![img_13.png](img_13.png)

+R11: The system should allow the user to search vehicles by type, model, or seat capacity.

 Car rental system and branch

 CarRentalSystem is the main class of the car rental system and is the central part of the design.
 There can be multiple branches and locations of the car rental system.
 The CarRentalBranch class will represent each of these branches.

 ![img_14.png](img_14.png)

+R12: A system should be able to manage the multiple branches of the car rental system.

 Enumerations